-Goedaardige woekering van histiocyten, uitgaande van de lymfklieren.
-Geeft aanleiding tot zeer sterke lymfkliervergroting, en gaat veelvuldig gepaard met koorts, leukocytose en verhoogde bezinking.
+Goedaardige woekering van histiocyten, uitgaande van de lymfeklieren.
+Geeft aanleiding tot zeer sterke lymfekliervergroting, en gaat veelvuldig gepaard met koorts, leukocytose en verhoogde bezinking.
 De oorzaak van het ziektebeeld is niet bekend.
 Er is zeer weinig te vinden over therapie.
 De literatuur van de laatste 20 jaar omvat grotendeels case-reports.

-In het literatuuroverzicht hieronder een enkele selectie met tevens het abstract van elke referentie toegevoegd.
+In het literatuuroverzicht hieronder een selectie met tevens het abstract van elke referentie toegevoegd.

 Filter trials en protocollen voor dit ziektebeeld

 Bij asymptomatische patiënten is afwachten gerechtvaardigd.
 Bij symptomen is het gebruikelijk om symptomatisch te behandelen in de vorm van corticosteroïden.
 Een enkele keer is chirurgie zinvol wanneer de lymfadenopathie tot compressieverschijnselen aanleiding geeft.
 Radiotherapie is ook toegepast, evenals cytostatica, waarbij met name cladribine succesvol leek te zijn.